stweiz/aws-ecr-gitlab/README.md

 ## How it works

-The property in the [config.json](config.json) let Docker search for the `amazon-ecr-credential-helper` in specific paths.
+The property in the [config.json](config.json) let Docker search for the `amazon-ecr-credential-helper` in specific paths, when execute docker push/pull.
 In this image it lays in /usr/bin.
 Docker will automatically execute `amazon-ecr-credential-helper` with the environment variables 'AWS_ACCESS_KEY_ID' & 'AWS_SECRET_ACCESS_KEY' to get a token and will authorize using this token while pushing/pulling an image.